fmipp/fmipp/doc/rtd/import.rst

 Class IncrementalFMU
 --------------------

-Class ``IncrementalFMU`` offers the possibility to combine the basic ability to integrate the state of an FMU for ME with advanced event handling capabilities.
+Class ``IncrementalFMU`` (defined in file :github_blob:`IncrementalFMU.h <import/utility/include/IncrementalFMU.h>`) offers the possibility to combine the basic ability to integrate the state of an FMU for ME with advanced event handling capabilities.
 It implements a lookahead mechanism, where predictions of the FMU's state are incrementally computed and stored.
 In case an event occurs, these predictions are used to interpolate and update the state of the FMU.
 If no event occurs, the latest prediction can be directly used to update the FMU's state.